nightmarelullaby/spike-websockets/README.md

 - ``on``: is a method used for listening events.

 - ``"connection"``: is the name of the event we are listening.
-In this case, we are listening for every client that connects with our server.
+In this case, "connection" is a reserved event for listening every client that connects with our server.

 - ``callback function``: what should happen when this events occurs.